arcusmaximus/YTSubConverter/README.md

 ![Sample image](images/sample.png)

 ## About this tool
 YouTube's built-in subtitle editor doesn't support styling of any kind.
 If you want formatting such as bold, italic and coloring, you need to upload a subtitle file instead.
 The site accepts a number of file formats such as RealText, WebVTT and TTML, but all of these come with their own limitations - and most importantly, none of them give access to the full array of features offered by the YouTube player.
-For that, you need to use a YouTube-specific format called YTT (YouTube Timed Text).
+For that, you need to use a YouTube-specific format called YTT (YouTube Timed Text, also known as SRV3).
 It supports the following:
 * Bold/italic/underline
 * Text coloring and transparency
 * Background coloring and transparency (including hiding the background box completely)
 * Outlines, glows and drop shadows
 * Fonts and font sizes
 * Positioning (place your subtitles anywhere on the video)
-* Karaoke timing (make the syllables of a song lyric light up as they're sung)
+* Karaoke timing (make the syllables of a song lyric appear as they're sung)
 * Vertical text
 * Ruby text